osi1880vr/prompt_quill/README.md

 # Install

-To run this thing you need to decide which brand you like most, then you got to set up a vector store and start playing with it.
+To run this thing you need to decide which RAG platform you like most (we support LLMWare, Llama-Index and Haystack), then you got to set up a vector store and start playing with it.

 If you did download a snapshot from civitai you have to run the Qdrant vectror store.